fanzheng10/HiDeF/README.md

 ### Using HiDeF as a python package

-For documents (in construction), please see [https://hidef.readthedocs.io](https://hidef.readthedocs.io).
+For documents, please see [https://hidef.readthedocs.io](https://hidef.readthedocs.io).

 The following example shows how to build a hierarchical view of a network based on pre-computed communities, by using HiDeF as a Python package.
 This workflow only involves `weaver.py`.